YeeHo/Glutton/README.md

         Step3.
 Put the input chemical shift file (in NMRSTAR 3.0 format) in the subfolder "cs"

-        Step4. change the input.txt to set parameters to determine the candidate pool
+        Step4. change the input.txt to set parameters to determine the characteristics of the structure ensemble to be generated.

                 bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution (recommended 2)